 Immediacy of insights

 Businesses today, especially digitally run businesses, run at lightspeed and need to be able to make quick changes to strategy to leverage an opportunity or divert around disaster.
-Business have to stay on the pulse of changes in near time and require a solution that will communicate performance-based insights quickly.
+Business has to stay on the pulse of changes in near time and require a solution that will communicate performance-based insights quickly.
 Additionally, there is a balance for too many insights that can create too much noise and cause analysis paralysis, which means no action is taken because the options of actions are too vast.

 The most important impacts to your business might not be what you are tracking.
-Some refer to this as Anomaly Detection and in its most simplistic format it could be.
+Some refer to this as Anomaly Detection and in its most simplistic format, it could be.
 This is a requirement of ABA because so many computations need to be calculated quickly and customers do not know where to find these changes.
-We refer to it as needle in a haystack hunting.
-Customer realize they have these “needles” hiding in their data, but do not have the bandwidth or vision to always know where or what to look for.
+We refer to it as a needle in a haystack hunting.
+Customers realize they have these “needles” hiding in their data, but do not have the bandwidth or vision to always know where or what to look for.
 ABA only needs to be pointed at data to perform this analysis and create a predictable model about measurements over time.

 Cross platform is a requirement of ABA

 The truth is businesses don’t operate in data silos.
-With the explosion of cloud storage, many companies back up databases and large sets of data to the cloud, while they maintain some data on premise as well.
+With the explosion of cloud storage, many companies back up databases and large sets of data to the cloud, while they maintain some data on-premise as well.
 Cloud service providers are also prevalent in marketing, finance, and sales data sets.
 And, the list of cloud service provides increases every year in these business functions.
 It’s important to see what relationships exist across these datasets and how your business is performing holistically.